-Working on a job that requires you to find out how far apart each pipe support should be.
+If you have ever been on a job that requires you to figure out how the spacing of rooftop pipe support should be, you're not alone.
+There are many factors that can come into play.
 What do you consider first?
 What about this water pipe that is constantly in motion?
-There are many questions that can be asked but we are going to break down the basics to consider when you are calculating the spacing of rooftop pipe supports.
+There are many questions that can be asked.
+Today we are going to break down the basics of what to consider when you are calculating the spacing of rooftop pipe supports.

-As we touched on in our blog on local codes, there are many variable to consider when it comes to spacing.
+As we touched on in our blog on local codes, there are many variables to consider when it comes to spacing.
 Some of these are going to be dictated by the codes you abide by in your territory.
 There is a balance that has to be considered, what you get vs. what you give up.
-You can save cost by spacing the supports further apart.
-You also will have less weight on the roof.
+You can save costs by spacing the supports further apart, which also means less weight on the roof.
 However, now you have less support for you piping, potentially increasing the risk of sagging and breaking.
 To make an informed decision, these are the factors that you are going to want to consider for all your jobs:

 1. Local Codes: The standard maximum for rooftop pipe supports is 10 feet on a commercial building, however this could change based on your local building code.
 Always refer to the code and never assume it has "enough" support.